alirezabj/Part4-Exercise2/README.md

     private final int lineCount;

     /*
-     * making a Book object by reading its first line and counting lines
+     * making a Book object by reading the file content
      * @param filePath the path to the file
      * @throws IOException if an error occurs while reading the file (if it does not exist) */